Pediatric Pharmacometrics

 Pediatric PK studies

-PK extrapolation
+PK extrapolation is often feasible

-Allometric scaling for PK
+Allometric scaling

-Step 1: Refit the Final Adult Data with Allometric Exponents
+Step 1: Refit the final adult data with allometric exponents

 Scale each volume parameter, including central volume and peripheral volumes.